Bira/octopus-carnival/_drafts/hells-rebels-05-part-03.md

 ---

 This third part of the adventure is the already familiar set of miscellaneous missions for the volume.
-It can happen either right after Part 2 (in which the PCs try to get the Board of Governors back together to ratify the mayor), or it could happen afterwards.
+Each of them happen either during Part 2 (in which the PCs try to get the Board of Governors back together to ratify the mayor), or afterwards.

-Most of these have a single unifying theme: uniting Ravounel.
-The Kintargo Contract works almost like a constitution in the way in which it defines the province.
-It divides it into five administrative regions, and specifies that the city of Kintargo must sign a treaty of alliance with the "leader" of that region for it to count as part of the province.
+Most missions have a single unifying theme: uniting Ravounel.
+The Kintargo Contract works almost like a constitution in the way in which it defines the duchy.
+It divides it into five administrative regions, and specifies that the city of Kintargo must sign a treaty of alliance with the "leader" of that region for it to count as part of the duchy.
 The definition of leader here is pretty vague, and fits any individual who is generally recognized as important and influential by most inhabitants of that region.